jdmunday/jdmunday.github.io/SC_Writeup.md

 # Evaluation of the impact of targetted school closures on the spread of infectious disease outbreaks using a network of schools: The Netherlands

-**Authors:** James D Munday, Mark Meurs, Erik Flure, Sam Abbott, Joel Hellewell, NCov Working Group, Sebastian Funk, John Edmunds, Jacco Wallinga, Albert Jan van Hoek
+**Authors:** James D Munday, Marc Meurs, Erik Fleur, Sam Abbott, Joel Hellewell, NCov Working Group, Sebastian Funk, John Edmunds, Jacco Wallinga, Albert Jan van Hoek

 ## Introduction